-Cambridge United recognise that safeguarding vulnerable adults is an important aspect of our safeguarding policy and procedures.
-Whilst the safeguarding policy overall applies to vulnerable adults there are aspects of safeguarding that are specific to vulnerable adults.
+Cambridge United recognise that safeguarding adults at risk is an important aspect of our safeguarding policy and procedures.
+Whilst the safeguarding policy overall applies to adults at risk there are aspects of safeguarding that are specific to them.

-A vulnerable adult is an adult (person aged 18 and over) who is, or may be in need of one of the following services: Health care; relevant personal care; social care work, assistance in relation to general household matters by reason of age, illness or disability; relevant assistance in the conduct of their own affairs (due to age, illness or disability in prescribed circumstances).
+An adult at risk is an adult (person aged 18 and over) who is or may be in need of one of the following services: Health care; relevant personal care; social care work, assistance in relation to general household matters by reason of age, illness or disability; relevant assistance in the conduct of their own affairs (due to age, illness or disability in prescribed circumstances).